Privacy Policy

 Name: urlgen

-Value: “{“194.96.75.33″: 1901}:1iEtYv:Y833k2_UjKvXgYe112893550”
+Value: “{”194.96.75.33”: 1901}:1iEtYv:Y833k2_UjKvXgYe112893550”

 Purpose: This cookie serves Instagram’s marketing purposes.

-Instagram also processes data from you in the USA, among other places.
+Instagram also processes your data in the USA, among other places.
 Instagram or Meta Platforms is an active participant in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data of EU citizens to the USA.
 You can find more information about this at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.

 Pinterest Privacy Policy